- 1 Individual voluntary arrangements. Is an IVA a good fit?

 The Individual Voluntary Arrangement (IVA) as a debt solution was established and administered by the Insolvency Act of 1986, and is presented to the creditors through an insolvency practitioner (the intermediary), as a formal repayment proposal.

 The Insolvency Act 1986 is an act of parliament and thus as a debt solution the IVA is recognized and government supported and legally binding (provided the terms are sticked to by the person in debt).
+This act of 1986 enables the IVA to be a system of debt settlement whereby the amount of debt repayable each month is heavily dependent on the amount of disposable income, the individual has and their individual circumstances from the moment the iva is written and approved.

 How Long Does An IVA Last?